Skip to main content

 edges:

-- from: regression-auditor
+- from: regression_auditor

-to: dispatch-fixers
+to: dispatch_fixers

-on: '{{ errors.regression-auditor[0].reason.retryable == true }}'
+on: '{{ errors.regression_auditor[0].reason.retryable == true }}'

-- from: regression-auditor
+- from: regression_auditor

 to: escalate